NCAR/tuv-x/etc/derecho/README.md

 ## Build TUV-x

 Replace `/path/to/build_tuvx_derecho_X.sh` with the path to the build script you copied to GLADE, in the following:
+> NOTE: Some test cases fail to build with the intel compiler.

 ```
 cd $TUVX_HOME